-Hallstein artesian water is the result of years of searching for the best drinking water.
-In 1999, the Austro-American founding family Muhr committed itself to the challenge of finding water of the highest quality and purity, which also has perfect mineralization and health-promoting effects.
-Now, with Hallstein water, the family does not only offer the highest quality, sustainable and most expensive water on the market, but also serves the new consumer behavior of conscious buyers and thus meets the new luxury.
+The artesian water von Hallstein is the result of years of searching for the best drinking water by the Muhr family.
+In 1999, the Austro-American founding family committed itself to the task of providing water of the highest quality Quality as well as purity, with the perfect mineralization and health benefits.
+With the Hallstein water, the family now not only offers the highest quality and most sustainable water on the market, but also caters to the new consumer behavior of conscious buyers and thus counteracts this New Luxury.

 In keeping with World Water Day, Elisabeth Muhr, the founder of Hallstein Water, talks to us about the quality and future of drinking water

 What motivated you as a family to dedicate yourselves to the topic of water?

 The origin lies in the need to avoid inflammation in the body caused by daily food intake.
 Especially sugar, carbohydrates and chemical additives (preservatives) are the main culprits.
 In order to avoid over-acidification by these, water plays a particularly important role.
 So we decided to test water on our own.

 "The result: All available water - whether from the tap or from the store - has been chemically and mechanically modified to make it drinkable or to follow certain trends (eg alkalinity)."